 Our New Zealand team are busier than ever with the addition of our new Business Manager, Sally Coleman and the recent delivery of Nokia Wellington.
 Having worked with their team on multiple design projects across Australia in the past this was an exciting opportunity!
 Read more here.

 Amicus has a dedicated service and delivery team based in New Zealand who are on a mission to positively influence as many New Zealand workers as possible.
-Our expansion to deliver workspaces in New Zealand began 10 years ago with Flight Centre and continues today across all commercial industry sectors.
+Our expansion to deliver workspaces in New Zealand began 10 years ago with Flight Centre and continues today across all commercial industry sectors, including the Education and Research sectors.
 Many of our employees are New Zealanders, so it made perfect sense to continue to grow our Kiwi clients for life!

 We are excited to have Sally join us and look forward to her leading our New Zealand team!

 In association with Regus, Auckland Airport and CoreNet Global, Amicus hosted a fantastic event at the Quad 7, showcasing the recently completed Regus, Qantas, Aer Rianta International and Panasonic workspaces.

 The event was a great opportunity to showcase what we have done to the property community in Auckland, hear about the latest trends in coworking and meet an assortment of property professionals.